Light in correlated disordered media: Mesoscopic and near-field effects

 Despite the conceptual simplicity of this second strategy, care should be taken with the interpretation of emitted power (or spontaneous emission decay rate) spectra measurements.
-Indeed, as we will see in Section~\ref{sec:6-LDOS-fluctuations}, LDOS fluctuations can be enormous in complex media, depending considerably on the local environment around the emitter position.
-Thus, only average quantities acquired over a large set of disorder realizations are statistically relevant.
+Indeed, as we will see in Section~\ref{sec:6-LDOS-fluctuations}, LDOS fluctuations can be enormous in complex media, depending considerably on the local environment around the emitter position as well as on the emitter orientation.
+The interplay between near-field interaction and the far-field radiation has been studied by FDTD simulations in finite-size photonic crystals by~\citet{mavidis2020local}.
+Additionally, in disordered systems, only average quantities acquired over a large set of disorder realizations are statistically relevant.
 This raises a second difficulty related to the fact that quantum emitters like quantum dots have a finite size, thereby inducing a local spatial correlation, and they are usually not distributed uniformly in all materials composing the complex medium (e.g., a semiconductor and air).
 Thus, the configurational average of the LDOS for a real emitter will often not be strictly equal to the average LDOS, as may be computed numerically for instance.
 Although it seems reasonable to assume that the average LDOS should converge towards the DOS in the limit of infinite system size, it appears that the link between photon emission statistics and the existence of photonic gaps has only been established phenomenologically to date.